Chicago: Demographics

+Most of Chicago's foreign-born population were born in Mexico, Poland or India.
+A 2020 study estimated the total Jewish population of the Chicago metropolitan area, both religious and irreligious, at 319,500.

 Chicago's population declined in the latter half of the 20th century, from over 3.6 million in 1950 down to under 2.7 million by 2010.
 By the time of the official census count in 1990, it was overtaken by Los Angeles as the United States' second largest city.

 The city has seen a rise in population for the 2000 census and after a decrease in 2010, it rose again for the 2020 census.

 According to U.S. census estimates as of July 2019, Chicago's largest racial or ethnic group is non-Hispanic White at 32.8% of the population, Blacks at 30.1% and the Hispanic population at 29.0% of the population.

 Chicago has the third-largest LGBT population in the United States.
 In 2018, the Chicago Department of Health, estimated 7.5% of the adult population, approximately 146,000 Chicagoans, were LGBTQ.
 In 2015, roughly 4% of the population identified as LGBT.
 Since the 2013 legalization of same-sex marriage in Illinois, over 10,000 same-sex couples have wed in Cook County, a majority of them in Chicago.

 Chicago became a "de jure" sanctuary city in 2012 when Mayor Rahm Emanuel and the City Council passed the Welcoming City Ordinance.

-According to the U.S. Census Bureau's American Community Survey data estimates for 2008–2012, the median income for a household in the city was $47,408, and the median income for a family was $54,188.
-Male full-time workers had a median income of $47,074 versus $42,063 for females.
-About 18.3% of families and 22.1% of the population lived below the poverty line.
+According to the U.S. Census Bureau's American Community Survey data estimates for 2022, the median income for a household in the city was $70,386, and the per capita income was $45,449.
+Male full-time workers had a median income of $68,870 versus $60,987 for females.
+About 17.2% of the population lived below the poverty line.
 In 2018, Chicago ranked seventh globally for the highest number of ultra-high-net-worth residents with roughly 3,300 residents worth more than $30 million.

-According to the 2008–2012 American Community Survey, the ancestral groups having 10,000 or more persons in Chicago were:
+According to the 2022 American Community Survey, the specific ancestral groups having 10,000 or more persons in Chicago were: